AbhigyanBafna/hello-world/README.md

 5. Dev Sync : An App to create Folders which are synced across devices automatically.
 Powered by G-Drive?
 6. Playlist.ai : A music playing platform which takes in a list of songs you already like, forms playlist's from it ensuring equal repetitions.
 7. TheSocialExperiment : A platform to socialise and make new friends.
+8. InternDirect : A directory of Internships/Jobs populated by developers. for developers.